James M. Saucedo, MD

 Specialized in Hand Surgery

-James M. Saucedo, MD grew up near Houston in Rosenberg, Texas.
-As an undergraduate at Baylor University, he was active in various organizations, including Habitat for Humanity and the pre-medical honor society (Alpha Epsilon Delta).
+Dr. James Saucedo grew up near Houston in Rosenberg, Texas.
+As an undergraduate at Baylor University, he was active in various organizations, including Habitat for Humanity and the pre-medical honor society.
 In addition to his pre-medical focus, he studied world cultures, world literature and international human rights.
 He was inducted into the Phi Beta Kappa honor society as a junior and graduated summa cum laude as a University Scholars major in 2003.

-Dr. Saucedo achieved his MD at Baylor College of Medicine in Houston, Texas where his classmates named him "Most Likely to Make Your Day".
-Even as a student, he recognized the need to better understand the health care system and enrolled at the Jesse H. Jones School of Business at Rice University, where he earned a Masters of Business Administration.
+Dr. Saucedo achieved his MD at Baylor College of Medicine in Houston, Texas in 2008 where his classmates named him “Most Likely to Make Your Day”.
+Even as a student, he recognized the need to better understand the health care system and enrolled at the Jesse H. Jones School of Business at Rice University, where he earned a Masters of Business Administration in 2007.